teni280/weather_station/README.md

 ## How it works

-Using a DHT11, the temeparture and humidity of the surrounding environment is read and the data is pasrsed to host on a local host server.
+Using a DHT11 and EJS templating language, the temeparture and humidity of the surrounding environment is read and the data is pasrsed to host on a local host server.

 ## Libraries